mithildabhi/Virat-Kohli-Stas.-POWER-BI/README.md

 # Virat-Kohli-Stas.-POWER-BI
-Virat Kohli Career Statistic form 2008 - 2024 about all his innings
+- Virat Kohli Career Statistic form 2008 - 2024 about all his innings
+- Easy to learn whole excel sheet in the good formate

-It is a combined dashboard of full innings of virat kohli
+- It is a combined dashboard of full innings of virat kohli

-Speciality For this dashboard are...
+### Speciality For this dashboard are:-

 1. ALL Formate
 2. Total Boundaries
 3. Total out's
 4. Runs by year
 5. Average, Strike rate
 - <a href=https://github.com/mithildabhi/Virat-Kohli-Stas.-POWER-BI/blob/main/Screenshot%202025-03-11%20133748.png> View Dashboard </a>